juandavidzuluaga/doc-otobo-admin/content/communication-notifications/appointment-notifications.rst

 .. warning::

-   Deleting a language in :sysconfig:`DefaultUsedLanguages <frontend.html#defaultusedlanguages>` setting that already has a notification text here will make the notification text unusable.
+   Deleting a language in ``DefaultUsedLanguages`` setting that already has a notification text here will make the notification text unusable.
 If a language is not present or enabled on the system, the corresponding notification text could be deleted if it is not needed anymore.

 Appointment Notification Variables